jpmens/pudo/README.md

 `pudo` reads the specified _directory_ for JSON files (`*.json`) and creates corresponding documents in the [CouchDB][] database at the specified URI.

-If the read JSON file contains an `_id` field it is used as the document's key, otherwise the base filename is used.
+If the read JSON file contains an `_id` field it is used as the document's key, otherwise the base filename (sans `.json`) is used.

 ## Example